 In other words, PM takes care of all project aspects, ensuring it runs smoothly and that deadline, budget, and requirements are under control.

-Let’s take a closer look at some of the PM responsibilities.
+Let’s take a closer look at some of the PM responsibilities and agile project management.

-It is vital that the development team understands exactly what the client needs and how it has to be done.
+It is vital that the software development agency understands exactly what the client needs and how it has to be done.

 However, it may happen that the client and developers simply have misunderstandings and this results in a waste of time and resources.